 “I read that the DOL is delaying the release of its regulations regarding the definition of investment advice fiduciary.
 Does that mean the enforcement of prohibited transaction exemption (PTE) 2020-02 is also delayed?”

-ERISA consultants at the Retirement Learning Center Resource Desk regularly receive calls from financial advisors on a broad array of technical topics related to IRAs, qualified retirement plans and other types of retirement savings plans.
+ERISA consultants at the Retirement Learning Center (RLC) Resource Desk regularly receive calls from financial advisors on a broad array of technical topics related to IRAs, qualified retirement plans and other types of retirement savings and income plans, including nonqualified plans, stock options, and Social Security and Medicare.
 We bring Case of the Week to you to highlight the most relevant topics affecting your business.

 Highlights of Discussion

 While it is true the DOL is delaying until the end of 2022 the release of its notice of proposed rulemaking (NPRM) with respect to the definition of the term “fiduciary” for persons who render investment advice to plans and IRAs for a fee, the enforcement deadlines for PTE 2020-02 remain the same for those following the PTE.
 The final enforcement deadline for the last elements of PTE 2020-02 was July 1, 2022.

 For a little background, a final DOL regulation, effective July 7, 2020, officially reinstated the original 1975 Five-Part Test for determining investment advice fiduciary status.
 An investment advice fiduciary must follow a PTE in order to receive pay for advice given.
 PTE 2020-02 provided further interpretive guidance on the Five-Part Test and included a process for avoiding a prohibited transaction involving the provision of investment advice for a fee.
 Other PTEs also address the receipt of fees for advice.